 I was happier being outside riding my bike or being at the stables riding my horse than inside watching my mom cook.
 Now I wish I’d spent more time hanging on to her apron strings.

 Today peaches and peach cobbler lure me to the kitchen, not just to eat, but to bake.
-When I saw peaches at the store for the first time, I was thrilled.
+When I see peaches at the store for the first time in the summer or at the Farmers’ Market, I can’t pass them by.
 A big bag of organic Texas peaches came home with me.

 If you are lucky enough to have a peach tree in the backyard, this dish is even more a budget-friendly summer recipe.